The James Gardner family rift 1869

 A Tragic Family Affair

-The James Gardner business split was a tragic family affair
+The James Gardner family rift of 1869 was a tragic family affair

 Much of the accepted narrative and accounts of the firm of James Gardner acknowledges that they had several branches and worked from different premises in Oxford Street and High Holborn.
 Having father and son with the same name during the same period also adds to the confusion.